stephensipos/traktorkereso/docs/api/register/register.md

 If successful, this method returns an empty response body.

-In the case of any errors, the following structure returned:
+Otherwise, the following structure is returned:

 ```text
 {